 In 1925, the Society commenced publication of its journal, The Genealogical Magazine of New Jersey.
 Respected today as a national leader among genealogical publications, it is recognized as the preeminent resource for transcribed primary source material from New Jersey.

 Since its founding, GSNJ has collected manuscripts and research papers.
 The Society’s extensive collection is a key resource for New Jersey genealogy, augmenting the holdings of public and academic research institutions.

 In 1960, GSNJ’s manuscript collections were placed on deposit at Special Collections and University Archives, Rutgers University, New Brunswick, New Jersey.

-In 1976, GSNJ began its Newsletter as a forum for reviews of published works, queries and other genealogical news.
-This publication has itself evolved over the decades, adding features to educate genealogists and promote scholarship.
-In the early 1990s, GSNJ began automating its indexes and finding aids, and a few years later established its website.
-Our Internet presence is now, of course, a major focus for the Society, as is the creation of electronic resources.
+In 1976, GSNJ began publishing the GSNJ Newsletter as a forum for reviews of published works, queries, and other news.
+This publication has evolved, with new features to educate genealogists and promote scholarship.
+GSNJ continues to develop its website and is automating its indexes and finding aids.